1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The Indian Head Penny originated in 1859 when Chief Engraver James Barton Longacre created a design showing Liberty wearing a Native American headdress.
 The series replaced the difficult-to-strike Flying Eagle cent after just three years of production.

 Initial coins used a copper-nickel alloy that gave them a pale appearance.
 The Civil War brought change.
-In 1864, the Mint switched to bronze composition, which remained standard through the series’ end in 1909.
-That same year, Longacre added his initial “L” to the design.
+In 1864, Congress passed a new Coinage Act authorizing bronze pennies, and the Mint switched to a composition of 95% copper and 5% tin and zinc, which remained standard through the series’ end in 1909.
+That same year, Longacre added his initial “L” to the ribbon on the design.

-These pennies moved through an industrializing economy.
+These pennies moved through an industrializing America during Grover Cleveland’s first presidency.
 Workers received them as wages.
 Merchants handed them as change.
 Children saved them in jars.

-The 1888 issue represents the series during its middle period, after early varieties but before the San Francisco Mint joined production in 1908.
-These coins carried no particular distinction at the time, though certain die errors would later make specific examples valuable to collectors.
+The 1888 issue represents the series during its middle period, after the turbulent mid-decade production gap but well before the San Francisco Mint joined production in 1908.
+These coins carried no particular distinction at the time, though certain die errors would later make specific examples extraordinarily valuable to collectors.

 Also Read: 54 Most Valuable Indian Head Penny Worth Money (1859-1909)